 I created a survey to send out to their mailing list subscribers.
 This primarily aimed to get quantitative data on giving in the arts, but also to pre-screener for interview participants.

 My concern about having a back up plan in case no one responded turned out to be unfounded as we quickly received 475 responses, meaning it was possible to drill down into the data and select interview participants from across demographic groups and explore why some of their differences in answers came about.
-All respondent groups said that they've increased the amounts they give over the previous 18 months, with younger groups a large proportion said they increased their giving, albeit by a lower amount than other groups.

 Caring for the organisation's future was the most common reason for giving and giving back is quite important to people too.
 Interestingly these existing audience members suggested they were not particularly motivated by exclusive content or discounts.
 However, when I got to the interviews it turned out that wasn't necessarily the case.